 The NE Atlantic Marine Biological Analytical Quality Control (NMBAQC) Scheme provides a source of external Quality Assurance (QA) for laboratories engaged in the production of marine biological data.
 This module examines inter-laboratory variation in the participants' ability to identify fish specimens and attempts to determine whether any errors are the result of inadequate keys, lack of reference material (e.g. growth series), or the incorrect use of satisfactory keys.

 Production of quality biological data is essential for monitoring ecosystem health and informing management decisions.
 Participating organisations are involved in monitoring for the Water Framework Directive (WFD), fisheries stock assessments, Environmental Impact Assessments (EIA's), and Marine Strategy Framework Directive (MSFD) assessments amongst others.

-This is the 28th year of the NE Atlantic Marine Biological Analytical Quality Control (NMBAQC) Scheme (2021/2022).
-The fish component is currently in its 17th year and followed the format of previous years.
+This is the 29th year of the NE Atlantic Marine Biological Analytical Quality Control (NMBAQC) Scheme (2022/2023).
+The fish component is currently in its 18th year and followed the format of previous years.
 The fish component comprises two modules each with a single annual exercise; a ring test (RT) where test specimens and images are sent to participating laboratories for identification, and a reverse ring test (RRT) where specimens are submitted by participants to the scheme administrator (APEM Ltd.) to confirm identification.
 Specific details of the protocols for the fish modules can be found on the NMBAQC scheme website (FRRT Protocol and FRT Protocol).

-1.2 Participating labs
+1.2 Participating laboratories

-Eleven laboratories from nine organisations signed up for Scheme year 2021/2022 for a total of 25 participants.
-Of those, four were government laboratories, two private consultancies, two university linked laboratories and one chartered laboratory.
-This was the first year a laboratory from outside the UK has taken part in the fish component of the NMBAQC scheme.
+Thirteen laboratories from seven organisations signed up for Scheme year 2022/2023 for a total of 16 participants.
+Of those, four were government laboratories, two private consultancies, and one a university-linked laboratory.
 As in previous years, some laboratories elected to be involved in either one or both exercises of the scheme.